 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 “For some, it might be okay,” said the aide, who spoke on the condition of anonymity because of the sensitivity of the issue.
 “But this is a game changer, giving the Emiratis these kind of capabilities for, really, an unknown purpose.
 In which conflict do they need an F-35?”

-A previous sale of U.S. weapons to the Emirates was included in an $8 billion package advanced by the Trump administration last year.
+A previous sale of U.S. weapons to the UAE was included in an $8 billion package advanced by the Trump administration last year.
 By declaring an “emergency,” ostensibly a threat posed by Iran, the White House was able to circumvent congressional oversight of the deal.
 President Trump also vetoed a bipartisan resolution that would have blocked U.S. sales to both Saudi Arabia and the UAE for use in Yemen.

 A similar emergency declaration to advance the F-35 sale could be hard to defend.
 Secretary of State Mike Pompeo described the emergency declaration last year as a “one-time event.”

 But Aaron David Miller, a former U.S. peace negotiator for the Middle East, said it would be difficult for lawmakers to derail the F-35 deal even if they wanted to.
-“It’s very hard for Congress to take responsibility for blocking something that appears tethered to [a peace agreement] that promotes American national interest.
+“It’s very hard for Congress to take responsibility for blocking something that appears tethered to [a peace agreement] that promotes American national interest.”

 At home, Netanyahu has been criticized for not informing senior members of his government about what exactly the agreements entail.